Skip to main content

 Everything changed when I started using a 20-minute timer, followed by a 5-minute break.

-Try experimenting to find the time frame that works best.
-I recommend 15 to 25 minutes.
-Less than that and we barely scratch the surface.
-More than that and focus tends to fade.
+Try experimenting, but 15 to 25 minutes usually works best.
+Less than that barely scratches the surface.
+More than that, focus can fade.

-I don’t know the psychology of it, but having a timer seems to calm my inner five-year-old.
-He trusts that the adult in charge—me—won’t lose track and trap us in work mode all day like I used to.
+The timer calms my inner five-year-old.
+He trusts that the adult in charge (me) won’t lose track and trap us in all-day work mode (like I used to).

 Making that kind of deal with my inner kid—the one who hates delayed gratification—has helped me sit down again and again.

-And that consistency, more than anything else, is what finally brought results.
+And that consistency is what finally brought results.

 Two Keys to Making Timed Writing Work: